lidofinance/terra-docs/docs/contracts/reward.md

 ### `[Internal] DecreaseBalance`

 Decreases stored user's bLuna balance.
-Stores user's accrued rewards to pending rewards and updates user's reward index to the current global reward index.
-Can only be issued by`Token`.
+Stores the user's accrued rewards to pending rewards and updates user's reward index to the current global reward index.
+Can only be issued by the `Token`.

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]